samuelroland/KanFF/doc/helpers-functions.md

 #### Return: void

 ##
+Create hoverables texts-tooltips for help

+       function createToolTip($innerText, $tooltipText, $link = false, $type = "top")
+#### Parameters:
+- $innerText: must contain the content we want to show when tooltip is hovered
+- $tooltipText: must contain the title of tooltip
+- $link: can contain a link for redirection
+- $type: must contain where we want to place the data
+#### Return: string
+##
+Create hoverables texts-tooltips for help

+       function createToolTipWithPoint($tooltipText, $pointClasses = "icon-small m-2", $link = false, $type = "top")
+#### Parameters:
+- $innerText: must contain the content we want to show when tooltip' point is hovered
+- $pointClasses: can contain classes for the tooltip's point
+- $link: can contain a link for redirection
+- $type: must contain where we want to place the data
+#### Return: string
+##
 Return the given string with an upper char for first letter depends on [needFirstCharToUpper]

     function manageIfApplyOnFirstChar($txt, $needFirstCharToUpper)